7 Best Workbenches of 2026

 Storage Configuration

 Storage built into the workbench determines whether hand tools live on the bench top (clutter) or under the bench top (organized).
-The Seville Classics UltraHD pegboard puts the 20 tools you use most at eye level, which is the configuration cabinet shops have used for a hundred years.
-The WEN WB6020 drawer set puts chisels, gauges, and marking knives one motion away from the work, which is right for hand-tool woodworking.
-Open-frame benches with no integrated storage — the BORA Centipede, the Worx Pegasus, the WORKPRO — assume you have a tool chest nearby and prioritize bench mobility over tool-at-hand convenience.
+The WEN WB6020 drawer set puts chisels, gauges, and marking knives one motion away from the work, which is right for hand-tool woodworking — it is the only bench here with real built-in storage.
+Every other pick, including the large-surface Seville Classics UltraHD and the open-frame BORA Centipede, Worx Pegasus, and WORKPRO, gives you a work surface and assumes a tool chest nearby, prioritizing surface size or mobility over tool-at-hand convenience.
 The right configuration is the one that matches how you actually pull tools during work, not the one that looks best in photos.

 Mobility

 Mobility splits into three buckets and the right answer depends entirely on which bucket you fall into.
-Permanently fixed benches — the Seville Classics, the WEN, the GRIDMANN — give you the biggest, most stable work surface and the most storage, and they are right for buyers with dedicated shop space.
+Stationary benches — the Seville Classics, the WEN, the GRIDMANN — give you the biggest, most stable work surfaces and are right for buyers with dedicated shop space.
 Folding benches — the Worx Pegasus, the Keter, the BORA Centipede — give up some surface size and storage in exchange for being able to disappear when not in use, and they are right for shared-use garages where the floor has to come back for a car at the end of the day.
 Adjustable-height benches like the WORKPRO are a middle path — they stay in place but reset to the task.
 The wrong choice here is putting a fixed bench in a single-car garage, because the bench will eat the parking spot every time.

 How to Choose the Best Workbench

 Pick by buyer type, not by feature list.
 If your garage has to come back for a car at the end of the day, you are a folding-bench buyer — Worx Pegasus or Keter, end of conversation.
-If you have dedicated shop space and you are doing hobbyist woodworking with hand tools, you are a hardwood-bench buyer — WEN WB6020 if you want a real vise on the cheap, Seville Classics UltraHD if you want hardwood plus the LED light and integrated power.
+If you have dedicated shop space and you are doing hobbyist woodworking with hand tools, you are a hardwood-bench buyer — WEN WB6020 if you want a real vise on the cheap, Seville Classics UltraHD if you want the biggest wood-top surface on this list on an adjustable-height frame.
 If solvents, oil, or chemicals are part of your work, you are a stainless-bench buyer — GRIDMANN, full stop, because wood does not survive that work.

 For everyone else, the WORKPRO adjustable bench covers the middle ground of mixed-use shop work, and the BORA Centipede is the right specialty pick if you regularly work with full sheet goods or doors.
 Do not overthink it.
 Match the bench to the work you actually do every weekend, not the work you imagine you might do someday.